The header area of a top-level page shows its own link in this color.

 Phonebook View means 50 consecutive names of a menu's phonebook:

-and LETTER* and forward if you enter a single capital letter.
+the entered LETTER and forward if you enter a single capital letter.

-Ways You Can Enter a Name
+Ways You Can Identify a Person

 A registered person can be identified by first name, last name, some of both, or